whitelight-whiteheat/wd-2DU/SUBMISSION_CHECKLIST.md

 ## Submission

-- [ ] All files are included in the submission
+- [x] All files are included in the submission
-- [ ] Files are organized in the correct folder structure
+- [ x Files are organized in the correct folder structure
-- [ ] No unnecessary files are included
+- [x] No unnecessary files are included
-- [ ] Submission includes the URL of the deployed application
+- [] Submission includes the URL of the deployed application
 - [ ] Submission includes screenshots of validation results
 - [ ] Submission includes link to IDE view in repl.it